The Curious Garden

 Loma Vista Farm

-Food forest garden that provides a beautiful demonstration to the public at Loma Vista Farm on how to plant their own yard in a variety of fruit trees, perennial vegetables, herbs, native plants and pollinator plants.
+The Food Forest Garden is an extra special garden at the Farm.
+It provides a beautiful demonstration to the many thousands of people that visit each year on how to plant their own yard in a variety of fruit trees, perennial vegetables, herbs, native plants and pollinator plants.
+Volunteers will be available to show visitors the Food Forest Garden.
+The Farm will close promptly at 4 pm.

 Terraza Dominicana (St. Patrick-St. Vincent Catholic High School)